Video Poker History

 Video Poker is derived from poker

-The game is a close relative of the regular game of poker and is derived from a combination of slot machines and five-card draw poker.
+The game is a close relative of the regular game of poker.
+It is derived from a combination of slot machines and five-card draw poker.
 This combines the aspects of skill and luck when playing video poker as we now know it.

-The major differences between regular poker and video poker is that you are playing against a machine rather than real people, and your goal is to achieve particular hands rather than beat opponents hands (as there are no other players).
+The major difference between regular poker and video poker is that you are playing against a machine rather than real people.
+Your goal is to achieve particular hands rather than beat opponents hands (there are no other players).

 The history of video poker is relatively short, but the game has become tremendously popular.
 This can be traced to several factors and characteristics.
 It’s a fast game and it gives players the opportunity to make decisions, which can determine the results.